stephen-hartshorne/root-kata/README.md

 # Running the application / tests

 ## App
+First, you must install the project dependencies.
+You can do so by executing the following from the terminal:

+`yarn`

 The app expects a file to be passed in as input.
 The entry point is `index.js` An example command is

 `node index.js /path/to/my/file.txt`